 Apprenticeship Experience and Methodology

 A key distinctive of Patrick Henry College is its focus on apprenticeship training.
-EBA students are required to choose several apprenticeship opportunities comprising a substantial amount of half of their major program (18 credit hours).
+EBA students are required to choose several apprenticeship opportunities comprising a nearly half of their major program (17 credits).

 Integral to the apprenticeship methodology is a co-op component which will place students with a single company during their college career.
 Students will work at their partner company for two summers and one semester on projects of significance.
 The co-op component of the major is designed to provide real world mentoring in the field.
 Such grounding prevents participants from developing a limited "theory only" perspective on their studies.
 It also provides students the ability to earn while they learn.